mattamx/mattamx/README.md

 I’m currently revitalizing my projects, LinkedIn and GitHub (*new profile photo coming soon*) as well as beginning the process of acquiring various certifications.

 Really enjoying the process of thinking like a data scientist and reading up on mathematics for machine learning after having tons of fun completing my [TripleTen Data Science](https://tripleten.com/data-science/#first) bootcamp.
-Also contemplating furthering my studies with an MS in Data Science, stay tuned.
+Contemplating furthering my studies with an MS in Data Science, stay tuned.

 `Fun fact`: I eat more than 15lbs of meat a week.
 <br/>